§ 1210 Definitions.

 § 1211 Use of protected health information.

-(a) Protected health information collected by the Department of Health and Social Services and/or its agencies and by the Child Death, Near Death, and Still Birth Commission shall be used solely for legitimate public health purposes.
+(a) Protected health information collected by the Department of Health and Social Services or its agencies, the Child Death Review Commission, and the Child Protection Accountability Commission shall be used solely for legitimate public health purposes.

 (b) Nonidentifiable health information shall be used by the Department of Health and Social Services and its agencies whenever possible consistent with the accomplishment of legitimate public health purposes.